 This shifted perception sometimes takes the form of strange/funny/grotesque creatures which simultaneously attract, intrigue and disturb by appearing familiar and yet illogical - they are endearing misfits comprising equal measures of ridicule and powerful defiance while hinting at an alternative space and time.

-Soliciting the imagination, and seeking out gaps within which to introduce unexpected voices, Tronel's work looks to create an experience with which to challenge, reflect on and question the everyday.
+Soliciting the imagination, and seeking out gaps within which to introduce unexpected voices, Tronel's work creates a unique environment of objects and images which looks to challenge, reflect on and question the shared complex experiences and predicaments of the everyday.